Essential Tips for Cuba Travel

 1. Getting to Cuba

-As of early 2015, Americans no longer need to apply for a specific license or get approval to travel to Cuba as long as it fits within the twelve categories of authorized travel.
-My friends and I traveled to Cuba on our own and classified our visit under the “education category.”
-Since we did not travel through a tour agent, we had to book two sets of airline tickets to get to Havana.
-First, we flew from San Francisco to Cancun on Delta airlines.
-We then flew to Havana, from Cancun on Copa Airlines.
+As of early 2015, Americans no longer need to apply for a specific license or get approval to travel to Cuba if it fits within the twelve categories of authorized travel.
+My friends and I traveled to Cuba independently and classified our visit under the “education category.”
+Since we did not travel through a tour agent, we had to book two airline tickets to reach Havana.
+First, we flew from San Francisco to Cancun on Delta Airlines.
+We then flew to Havana from Cancun on Copa Airlines.
 We obtained our visa at the airport while in Mexico.

 2. Accommodations

-We really wanted to interact with the locals, so we used AirBnB to book our accommodations.
+We wanted to interact with the locals, so we used Airbnb to book our accommodations.
 AirBnB is different in Cuba.
 We stayed in five different Casa Particulars, three in Havana and two in Matanzas.
-For all of our accommodations, I am sure we selected entire home for housing type.
-However, this can mean you’re staying in a house along with your host family in a separate room.
+We selected the entire home for housing type for all of our accommodations.
+However, this can mean staying in a house with your host family in a separate room.
 My friends and I were okay with this as it allowed for a richer experience of Cuba.

-Prior to AirBnB, the Cuban government allowed for residents to rent rooms to tourists.
-This well networked system has been in place since the early 90’s and has flourished ever since.
-If you’re ever in Cuba and you can’t access Airbnb, look for a trademark casa sign outside of a residence and I am sure they will be willing to help you look for a place to stay.
-Here’s the link to my favorite host family’s accommodations.
+Before AirBnB, the Cuban government allowed residents to rent rooms to tourists.
+This well-networked system has existed since the early 90s and flourished ever since.
+If you’re ever in Cuba and can’t access Airbnb, look for a trademark casa sign outside of a residence; they will help you find a place to stay.

 3. Currency

-Cuban Convertible Peso (CUC) is the major level currency for which you exchange your money for and to make all purchases.
+Cuban Convertible Peso (CUC) is the major currency for exchanging money and making all purchases.
 Also, as of January 2016, American credit cards do not work in Cuba.
-Make sure to really budget your money and have a back-up budget as well.
+Make sure to budget your money and have a backup budget.
 1 CUC = $1 US dollar, but you’re charged a 10% penalty charge when exchanging in American dollars,

-Cuban Peso (CUP): Lower level currency used by local residents and not really used by tourist.
-We always kept a few CUPs to pay for local buses, because they were so cheap.
+Cuban Peso (CUP): Lower level currency used by residents and not used by tourists.
+We always kept a few CUPs to pay for local buses because they were so cheap.
 1 CUC = 26.5 CUP

 4. Wifi Connection

-Traveling to Cuba was a time to disconnect from social media and work and to simply be present.
-Not having fast and free access to WiFi was surely the way to do so.
-However, WiFi is available, but it’s not free and it’s controlled by the government.
-To get access, you obtain a ETECSA wifi card (5 CUC for 1 hour).
-Wifi cards are a popular item and many locals sell them on the street, especially downtown and near hotels.
+Traveling to Cuba was a time to disconnect from social media and work and to be present.
+Not having fast and free access to WiFi was indeed the way to do so.
+WiFi is available but not free, and the government controls it.
+You obtain an ETECSA wifi card (5 CUC for 1 hour) to get access.
+Wifi cards are popular, and many locals sell them on the street, especially downtown and nearby hotels.

 5. The Gift of Sharing

 Friends who traveled to Cuba before us suggested we bring small trinkets to give to our host families and kids in the area.
-We stocked up on toys, chocolates, gift boxes and packed new and old clothes.
+We stocked up on toys, chocolates, and gift boxes and packed new and old clothes.
 After we were out of our items, we gave out some of our make-up items, which was a big hit.
-If you’re willing to do this (I suggest so) I would bring make-up items and other cool products.
+If you’re willing to do this (I suggest so), I will bring make-up items and other cool products.

 6. Things to Do